Webinar Popup Cancel button

 In 1886, Coca-Cola unveiled its first black-and-white logo.
 Although the logo has changed over time, the traditional script lettering has largely not changed.
 1958 saw the official incorporation of the company's well-known red and white colors into the logo.

-Apart from the addition of the "white wave" we frequently see beneath the text, the logo hasn't changed significantly throughout dozens of iconic marketing campaigns such as “Share a Coke”.
+Apart from the addition of the "white wave" we frequently see beneath the text, the popular logo hasn't changed significantly throughout dozens of iconic marketing campaigns such as “Share a Coke”.
 There aren't many logos that have withstood the test of time like Coca-Cola's.
 What makes it one of the most recognized brands is originality and class.

 Classic Americana is reflected in the Coca-Cola logo; the two are intertwined.
 The trendy cursive lettering perfectly embodies the brand's fashionable class.
 The Coca-Cola logo conjures images of traditional America, giving the brand a timeless and cross-generational appeal.